Narasimhaswamy Temple, Namakkal: Legend

-As per Hindu legend, Vishnu had assumed the avatar of Narasimha and killed the Asura king Hiranyakashipu.
-Ages passed by, when Lakshmi, the consort of Vishnu was angry and performing penance because Narasimha did not forgive Hiranyakashpu.
+As per Hindu legend, Vishnu had assumed the avatar of Narasimha and killed the Asura king Hiranyakashyapu.
+Ages passed by, when Lakshmi, the consort of Vishnu, was angry and performing penance because Narasimha did not forgive Hiranyakashyapu.
 Hanuman was carrying a shaligrama image and requested the disguised Lakshmi to hold it until he returns.
-Lakshmi could not bear the weight and placed the image at this place of the temple, which grew into a mount before Hanuman could return.
+Lakshmi was not able to bear the weight of the statue and placed it at the place of the temple, which grew into a mount before Hanuman returned.
 Narasimha appeared before both of them and set his abode at this place in the stone statue.
 This the place where Lakshmi got back into the chest of Vishnu and can be seen even today in the main deity's chest.
 Narasimha is seen here worshipped by the deities Shiva and Brahma.

 As per medieval historians, Purandarasa (1500 CE), a Kannada Haridasa, known as the Pithamaha (grandfather) of Carnatic music had visited this place and glorified the God by composing a Kannada song.
 In front of Namagiri Narashimhar, he composed his famous song "Simha Rupanada Sri Hari, Namagirishane".